MisskeyIO/policy/tos_en.md

 ---

 ## Prohibited Acts.
-Any of the following actions will result in a freeze or account deletion
+Any of the following actions will result in a suspend or BAN

 * Intentionally overloading the server
 * Posting or uploading of content that violates the laws of Japan